StevenBlack/vocab/README.md

 ### cynosure
 The center of attention—usually a person who becomes the main attraction and directs everyone else's focus.
-Elizabeth Taylor at a cocktail party, for example.

 ### dactyl